privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v2.x/technical-references/zk-snark-circuits/setup.md

 pnpm build-test-circuits-wasm -- --out-path $OUT_PATH
 ```

 Please note that the circuits are configured with testing purpose parameters, which means it can only handle a limited amount of messages (up to 25 messages).
 For more information on the parameters and how to configure them, please refer to the individual circuit documentation within this page.
-Also, within the [configure-circomkit](/docs/quick-start/installation#configure-circomkit) section of the `installation` page, you'll see how you can update the config file with new params.
+Also, within the [configure-circomkit](/docs/guides/compile-circuits#configure-circomkit) section of the `compile circuits` page, you'll see how you can update the config file with new params.

 To compile a single circuit, you can run: